mwest1066/process_survey/README.md

 # `process_survey.py`

-This is a script to do surveys using scantrons.
+This is a script to do surveys using Scantrons.
 It is used for Informal Early Feedback (IEF) surveys in the TAM 2XX courses at UIUC.

-## Question LaTeX library file
+## LaTeX survey file

-1. Copy [example_library.tex] and rename it for the appropriate course, e.g., `tam212_sp18_library.tex`.
+1. Copy `example_survey.tex` and rename it for the appropriate course, e.g., `tam212_sp18_survey.tex`.

-2. Edit the questions, organizing them into groups with `\begin{zone}...\end{zone}` and using the special command `\question{TEXT}{LEFT_ANSWER}{RIGHT_ANSWER}` for each question.
-It is important to use these commands exactly as in the same was as in the example file, so that the script can process it correctly later.
+2. Edit the questions, organizing them into groups with `\begin{zone}\end{zone}` and using the special command `\question{TEXT}{LEFT_ANSWER}{RIGHT_ANSWER}` for each question.
+It is important to use these commands exactly as in the example file, because the Python script looks for questions formatted like this.

 ## Running the survey

-1. Latex the library file and print copies for each student:
+1. Latex the survey file:
 ```
-pdflatex tam212_sp18_library.tex
+pdflatex tam212_sp18_survey.tex
 ```

+2. Print copies of `tam212_sp18_survey.pdf` for each student:

 2. Give each student a printed question page and a blank Scantron form.